sagunrupakheti/sagunrupakheti/README.md

 ### Hey there 🙋‍♀️,

 I am a recent Software Engineering graduate heavily interested in research and technology.
-I could be a perfectionist when it comes to work, as I am very passionate about programming, problem solving and learning.

 - 📫 Connect with me:
                   LinkedIn : [@sagunrupakheti](https://www.linkedin.com/in/sagun-rupakheti-a84941178/)